displague/vagrant-linode/README.md

   account and modify sudo to disable tty requirement.
 It defaults to `true`.
   If you are using a tool like [packer](https://packer.io) to create reusable snapshots with user accounts already provisioned, set to `false`.
+- `provider.label` - A string representing the Linode label to assign when creating a new linode

 The provider will create a new user account with the specified SSH key for authorization if `config.ssh.username` is set and the `provider.setup`